10-MINUTE MUSICAL COLLECTION

 It's the final rehearsal at a small regional theater, and the lead actor STILL can't remember his lines.
 Only the director's klutzy assistant can help save the show.

-At a regional theater, a cast rehearses an overblown operetta, “WORDS OF LOVE”, but breaks down when dashing lead actor Tony keeps forgetting his lines.
+At a regional theater, a cast rehearses an overblown operetta, “WORDS OF LOVE”, but rehearsal breaks down when dashing lead actor Tony keeps forgetting his lines.
 The old director charges his klutzy assistant/granddaughter Fanny with fixing things-- and maybe she’ll actually act on her feelings for Tony!
 Fanny psyches herself up to “TALK TO HIM”.

 Fanny and Tony bond, and Tony reveals that the reason he can’t remember his lines is because he has a crush… on someone in the company… someone who probably doesn’t even notice him.
-Fanny nervously asks who, and Tony says that he has a crush on “STEVE” the sound guy.
+Fanny nervously asks who, and Tony reveals that he has a crush on “STEVE” the sound guy.

 Fanny pushes Tony to “TALK TO HIM (reprise)”, and she drags him around the whole theater, knocking on doors, looking for Steve.
 Finally, when Tony accepts that “rejection is better than regret,” he finds Steve and asks him out-- and Steve says yes!